-The Access Limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
+The Access Limitations contained within Section 6A.3.3 shall apply to the MDZ3OD as though the MDZ3OD were the Senior Living Subdistrict.
 Vehicular access to the Residential Subdistricts and the McLean Institutional Subdistrict shall be via Mill Street, except in case of emergency access.
 Vehicular access to the Senior Living Subdistrict and the Research and Development Subdistrict shall be via Pleasant Street, except in case of emergency access.
 Shuttle bus access???